 What sets this platform apart from the video calling feature of messaging apps is the wealth of tools focusing on both productivity and interactivity.
 For example, share screen and annotation features allow remote collaboration and interaction during remote meetings.
 Sessions can be recorded via the cloud or locally under paid plans.

 Virtua backgrounds allow user personalization, promote professionalism and presentability, maintain personal or organizational branding, and ensure privacy.
+The smart AI assistant provides generative AI features.
 Paid plans include powerful tools to include user grouping and management, breakout rooms for pocket meetings, admin dashboard, recording with transcript, and chat logging, among others.

 There is also support for scheduling or starting meetings from Outlook, Gmail, and iCat.
 Social media streaming provides better audience reach for public meetings.
 Paid plans also come with local toll numbers, and the add-on Audio Plan unlocks Call Out, global Toll-free, and local dial-in for selected countries.